Skip to main content

 Do I need permission to hunt on someone’s private land?

 Yes.
 Trespassing is unlawful and erodes support for recreational hunting.
 Written or verbal permission is required from the landowner or leaseholder before you hunt on any farmlands, connected woodlots, private land or property that is fenced or enclosed.
-Hunters are required to produce their hunting licenses to landowners upon request.
+Hunters are required to produce their hunting licenses for landowners upon request.
 Unless previously prohibited by the landowner, a person not possessing a firearm may enter on foot upon the property of another person for the sole purpose of retrieving a hunting dog.
 The person cannot remain on the property beyond the reasonable time necessary to retrieve the dog.

 What if the game animal I wounded goes onto private land?